syncfusion-content/flutter-docs/Flutter/calendar/drag-drop.md

 ## Disabling navigation when dragging appointment

-You can restrict the dragging appointment navigation to the next/previous view when the appointment reaches the start/end point of the current view in calendar by using the [allowNavigation]() property of `DragDropSettings`.
+You can restrict the navigation to the next/previous view when the dragging appointment reaches the start/end point of the current view in calendar by using the [allowNavigation]() property of `DragDropSettings`.
 Default value of `allowNavigation` property is true.

 {% tabs %}
 {% highlight Dart %}